jbeich/platform_external_avb/README.md

 * `examples/uefi/`
     + Contains the source-code for a UEFI-based boot-loader utilizing `libavb/` and `libavb_ab/`.
+* `examples/things/`
+    + Contains the source-code for a slot verification suitable for Android Things.
 * `README.md`
     + This file.
 * `docs/`